toml-lang/toml/toml.md

 lt2 = 00:32:00.999999
 ```

-Seconds may be omitted if the local time is at a zero-second mark.
-In such a
-case, the colon and digits following the minutes are removed.
+Seconds may be omitted, in which case `:00` will be assumed.

 ```toml
 lt3 = 07:32